-- For already-compressed file types (such as .zip, .gz, .avi, .gif), assign a file type of binary+F1 to prevent the server from attempting to compress them again before storing them. - For regular binary files, add binary+l to make so that only one person at a time can check them out. - A sample file is provided in \$SDP/Server/config/typemap - For large, generated text files, assign the text+C file type, to avoid causing server memory issues.
+- For already-compressed file types (such as .zip, .gz, .avi, .gif), assign a file type of binary+Fl to prevent the server from attempting to compress them again before storing them. - For regular binary files, add binary+l to make so that only one person at a time can check them out. - A sample file is provided in \$SDP/Server/config/typemap - 5.
+For large, generated text files, assign the text+C file type, to avoid causing server memory issues.

-- 6. To make your changelists default to restricted (for high security environments): - p4 configure set defaultChangeType=restricted - 7.
-If authentication against LDAP or Active Directory is required1, use the authentication script AD_auth.pl, available in \$SDP/Server/Unix/p4/common/bin/triggers, as a starting point.
-(There is also a version of the script called AD_auth_debug.pl, which contains additional debugging information.)
+6. To make your changelists default to restricted (for high security environments):

+p4 configure set defaultChangeType=restricted

+7. If authentication against LDAP or Active Directory is required, use the authentication script AD\auth.pl, available in \$SDP/Server/Unix/p4/common/bin/triggers, as a starting point.
+(There is also a version of the script called AD\auth\debug.pl, which contains additional debugging information.)
 Note: Perforce provides most IT required password management practices internally.
 It is recommend to use internal passwords over LDAP/AD to avoid exposing LDAP/AD passwords to the Perforce admin via the auth trigger.

-1 The trigger must be customized for your LDAP/AD environment, and then installed in the trigger table; instructions are contained in the script header.
-Carefully consider the implications of using external authentication, including the fact that users will have to authenticate with the <a href="https://pubmedia.org/pubmedia.o
+&lt;sup>1 The trigger must be customized for your LDAP/AD environment, and then installed in the trigger table; instructions are contained in the script header.
+Carefully consider the implications of using external authentication, including the fact that users will have to authenticate with the p4 login command.
+Optionally, the script can be modified to recognize purely local accounts.
+Ask Perforce Consulting for assistance in this area if necessary.